-Some effects can cause a character or object to be placed within a certain range.
-Unless the effect says otherwise, measure that range from the character or object being placed.
-The character or object may be placed anywhere within that range.
-If the miniature can't physically fit and balance on top of a terrain feature, the character can't end this movement there.
+Some effects can cause a character or object to be Placed within a certain Range.
+Unless the effect says otherwise, measure that Range from the character or object being Placed.
+The character or object may be Placed anywhere within that Range.
+If the miniature can't physically fit and balance in a location, the character can't end this movement there.